-Azure Application Consistent Snapshot tool (AzAcSnap) is a command-line tool that enables data protection for third-party databases by handling all the orchestration required to put them into an application consistent state before taking a storage snapshot, after which it returns them to an operational state.
+The Azure Application Consistent Snapshot tool (AzAcSnap) is a command-line tool that enables data protection for third-party databases.
+It handles all the orchestration required to put those databases into an application-consistent state before taking a storage snapshot.
+After the snapshot, the tool returns the databases to an operational state.

-- SAP HANA (refer to support matrix for details)
+- SAP HANA (see the support matrix for details)

-- Oracle Database release 12 or later (refer to Oracle VM images and their deployment on Microsoft Azure for details)
+- Oracle Database release 12 or later (see Oracle VM images and their deployment on Microsoft Azure for details)

 - SUSE Linux Enterprise Server 12+